Xinyi-Wu/Xinyi-Wu.github.io/README.md

    + Lunchtime Event to Promote Further Study in University of Birmingham (Mar.
 2023)

 ### PROJECT EXPERIENCE
+* The Computation of Transport Coefficients in Dissipative Particle Dynamics<br>
+Oct.
+2021 - Jan.
+2026 (expected)<br>
+PhD Programme / Supervisor: Xiaocheng Shang
+  + Develop and analyse numerical methods for computing **transport coefficients** in **dissipative particle dynamics**.
+  + Work on **algorithms** for long-time dynamical quantities in stochastic particle systems, with emphasis on robustness and reproducibility.
+  + Implement simulation in **Julia** and run large-scale computations on **BlueBEAR**.

 * Predicting Chemical Properties of Compounds from their Molecular Structure with Machine Learning [pdf.](Predicting_Chemical_Properties_of_Compounds_from_their_Molecular_Structure_with_Machine_Learning.pdf)<br>
 July 2022<br>
 group project / Mentor: Ambrose Yim